Francesca & Luna

 Inspired by the streets and cafes of Edinburgh, and the creativity that fills its many corners, I decided to focus my energies on turning my passion into something tangible.

 We have solid distribution worldwide, in print and digital, and our books are available in the public library catalogues.
-As you know, store presence for small publishers isn't a given, though it sometimes happens, and we are always on the lookout for opportunities.
+As you know, store presence for small publishers isn't a given, though it happens, and we are always on the lookout for opportunities.
+As a proud member of Publishing Scotland, we have many such opportunities, such as being a regular presence at the Edinburgh International Book Festival.

-We organise and attend live events, use advertising, create opportunities (writing contests, open submission weeks, etc.) and we are always keen to find new ways of bringing our family's books to a wider audience.
+We organise and attend live events, use advertising, create opportunities (writing contests, open submission windows, etc.); we use social media (Twitter, Facebook, Instagram and YouTube) and we are always keen to find new ways of bringing our family's books to a wider audience.